aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 # https://matplotlib.org/3.3.1/api/markers_api.html
 #
 # Note, though, that here we specify linestyle
-# as '-' (equivalent to 'solid') for the infor-
+# as '-' (equivalent to 'solid') for infor-
 # mative purposes.
-Solid linestyle is a default one,
+Solid linestyle is the default one,
 # so, if you remove the linestyle specification here,
 # the plot won't change.
 #
 # We also assign a label to the curve.
-Label is
+A label is
 # a string, which we want to be displayed in a
 # legend.
 ax.plot(t, Nexact, linestyle='-', label='Exact solution')